 Real estate license reciprocity agreements allow you to obtain a real estate license in one state more easily if you already hold a license in another state.
 Reciprocity allows you to expand your real estate practice.
 Visit your state’s real estate board website to find out which (if any) states it has reciprocal agreements with.

 For example, Florida has a reciprocity agreement with Georgia.
 You can get a Florida real estate license without taking pre-licensing courses and with a shorter exam if you already have a valid Georgia real estate license and reside in Georgia.
 If you move to Florida, then you must satisfy all the Florida licensing requirements.
 Here’s a list of the reciprocity agreements for the six largest states.
+To see all 50 states read our full guide to real estate reciprocity.

 Real Estate License Reciprocity by State